Fantastic Beasts: The Secrets of Dumbledore: Plot

-In Berlin, despite Newt's attempt to persuade him into doing otherwise on Dumbledore's behalf, the outgoing Supreme Mugwump of the International Confederation of Wizards (ICW) Anton Vogel acquits Grindelwald of all previous criminal charges, allowing him to run in the elections for the head of the ICW in a three-way competition against Vicência Santos and Liu Tao.

-Grindelwald and his acolytes have already infiltrated and undermined the German Ministry of Magic and they arrest Theseus.
-Dumbledore apparates into Berlin and dispatches Newt to the Erkstag, the secret German wizarding prison where Theseus is held.
-Using his talents with creatures, Newt and Theseus flee from a giant manticore in the heart of Erkstag and use a tie portkey to escape.
+In Berlin, Anton Vogel, the outgoing Supreme Head of the International Confederation of Wizards (ICW), acquits Grindelwald of all criminal charges.
+This allows him to run in the elections for the Head of the ICW in a three-way competition against Vicência Santos and Liu Tao.
+The Head is traditionally selected by the qilin, which bows to someone pure of heart.
+Grindelwald overpowers and arrests Theseus.
+Albus apparates into Berlin and dispatches Newt to the Erkstag, the German prison where Theseus is held.